Philippa Hobbs

-Philippa Hobbs is a published South African art historian, an artist and an art collector.
+Philippa Hobbs is a South African art historian, artist, and art collector.
 She was born in 1955 and matriculated at St Andrew's School in 1972.
 She studied art at the Johannesburg College of Art before finishing a post-graduate printmaking course at the University of the Arts (Philadelphia).
-She then furthered her studies through University of South Africa (UNISA) and the Technikon Witwatersrand.
-Hobbs was a senior professor of history of art at the University of the Witwatersrand in Johannesburg from 1988 to 1993.
-She has been noted for her contribution to the practice of art (with national and international exhibitions), art education, research and, most recently, community development through art.
-Hobbs currently works as MTN art collection curator and arts and culture portfolio senior manager.
+She then furthered her studies through University of South Africa (UNISA) and the Technikon Witwatersrand in Johannesburg.
+Hobbs was a professor of art at the Technikon Witwatersrand from 1979 to 1993, and also the Head of Printmaking there.
+She has been noted for her contribution to the practice of art (with national and international exhibitions), art education, research, and community development through art.
+As of 2006, Hobbs has worked as Curator of the MTN Art Collection, a private, corporate art collection in Johannesburg.

 Art

 Hobbs was invited to contribute to the Images of Human Rights project in 1996, which involved artists making visual representation of each clause of South Africa's Bill of Rights.
-Hobbs' designated clause was Clause 8: Freedom of Expression, where her woodcut – Received by the Tongue' – shows the precarious balance between rights of expression and the subsequent consequences.
+Hobbs' designated clause was Clause 8: Freedom of Expression, where her woodcut – Received by the Tongue – shows the precarious balance between rights of expression and the subsequent consequences.

 Other works by Hobbs include Dracunculus and Cat's Cradle, a woodcut produced in 1993, and Spiritus Candelabrae, a two-colour woodcut produced in 1992.

 Teaching

-Hobbs took classes and workshops from her own printmaking studio, Foot Print Studio.
-The studio started in order to offer visual training and printmaking guidance to beginners and advanced artists.
+Hobbs established her own printmaking studio, Footprint Studio.
+There she took classes and workshops.
+She started the studio in order to offer visual training and printmaking guidance to beginners and advanced artists.